Card At Any Number by Mike Rose, Peter Nardi, Martin Peirce, Nikolas Mavresis, Jay Sankey, and David Berglass

 AMillionCardTricks says...

-It’s self-working, meaning no sleight of hand is required—just a clever mathematical principle. [...]
+Uses a standard deck, specifically mentions Bicycle Fire Elements but any deck works.
+Self-working trick requiring no sleight of hand, based on a mathematical principle. [...]
 Present as a pure coincidence to enhance the magical effect.

 BigBlindMedia says...